Disclaimer: I don't own Pokémon.

 At a much more sedate pace, the dragoness began flying downwards to the grassy plains that expanded below her, the black dragoness' eyes focused on the other dragon she was levitating towards.
 "Hello," she greeted gently, her voice airy and soft.

 The father Latios turned to look at her.
 He didn't seem surprised at all by her sudden appearance, it was clear he had sensed her a long way back.
-"Hello to you too," he responded in greeting, giving a small curt nod of respect.
+He smiled at her.
+"Hello to you too," he responded in greeting, his voice warm and affectionate.
 "Did you put a protective shield up around my children like I requested you to?" he asked, quickly jumping to the most important topic in his mind.